DMinerME/Miners_Rule/README.md

 # Projects
 ## Senior Capstone Project, Utah State University:
 ### My senior capstone design project was an "Impeller Power Number Test Stand."
 This test stand is a device built for ThermoFisher Scientific.
 The test stand aims to determine the power number of various impellers.
 A power number is a dimensionless number that characterises the amount of power an impeller consumes.

-My main project focus was the general design and CAD of the test stand.
+### The impeller power number test stand includes many engineering elements: fluid dynamics, electrical systems, structural integrity, and systems engineering.
+My main focus was on the general design and CAD of the test stand and the electrical wiring systems.

 ## Solidworks Design/3D Printing:
 ###